TheMuliama/TheMuliama.github.io/_notes/Public/Markdown Rendered.md

 date : 01-02-2021
 ---

 This page contains a quick reference to all markdown properties.
-90% of this was part of the [Simple Jekyll](https://github.com/raghuveerdotnet/simply-jekyll) theme, which we forked to built this one.
-Great job, makers!

-By the way, how did you reach this page?
+>[!note] Note to self
+>- The [[Markdown Rendered#Math expressions|math expressions]] don't work on web site!
+Jekyll don't use same math engine as Obsidian :/
+>- YOU CAN MAKE USE HTML!!!
+(That mean iframes :3)

 * TOC
 {:toc}